eklingen/vinyl-stream-imagemin/README.md

 # Small vinyl-stream wrapper -aka Gulp plugin- for imagemin

 Run imagemin within your streams.
 Lazy loads plugins.
+This comes with quite a few subdependencies to download or compile the binaries.
+If "just optimize .png, .jpg and .svg" is good enough, take a look at ["@eklingen/vinyl-stream-optimize-images"](https://www.npmjs.com/package/@eklingen/vinyl-stream-optimize-images).
+That one comes with batteries included.

 > *NOTE:* No tests have been written yet!